The effect of side walls on the stability of falling films: Experimental setup

 \subsection{Experimental apparatus}

 The experimental set-up we use in this work is sketched in figure \ref{fig:expsketch}.
 The set-up consists of a channel with an aluminum bottom and Plexiglas side walls.
 The width of the channel is $170$ mm, but two movable side walls can be placed within the channel to achieve smaller channel widths.
 The whole channel is tilted with an inclination angle $\beta$ and mounted onto a damped table in order to reduce the effect of vibrations.
 A collection tank is located at the end of the channel in which the liquid is maintained at a certain temperature $T$.
 An eccentric pump is used to convey the liquid from the collection tank to the inflow tank located at the inlet of the channel.
 The inflow tank allows the liquid to rest and to smoothly overflow into the channel.
 Periodic waves are introduced in the flow using a paddle that is permanently dipped in the liquid film.
-The paddle oscillates at an adjustable frequency $f_p$ and amplitude $A_p$, causing sinusoidal waves evolving downstream the channel with the same frequency and amplitude.
-The working liquid used in this experiment is \textit{Elbesil 140} which is a mixture of silicon oils, \textit{Elbesil 50} and \textit{Elbesil 200}.
+The paddle oscillates at an adjustable frequency $f_p$ and amplitude $A_p$, causing sinusoidal waves evolving downstream the channel with the same frequency and amplitude. {The disturbances generated by the paddle are instantaneously convected downstream the channel, and do not disturb the flow in the inflow tank.} The working liquid used in this experiment is \textit{Elbesil 140} which is a mixture of silicon oils, \textit{Elbesil 50} and \textit{Elbesil 200}.
 The physical properties of \textit{Elbesil 140} at temperature $24^{\circ}$ C are listed in table \ref{tab:fluid_properties}.